springernature/bandiera/README.md

 ## **NOTE: This repository is no longer maintaned, for the maintained version please see https://github.com/dazoakley/bandiera**

-## For internal use, please seet [oscar-bandiera](https://github.com/springernature/oscar/tree/main/oscar-bandiera)
+## For internal use, please see [oscar-bandiera](https://github.com/springernature/oscar/tree/main/oscar-bandiera)

 # Bandiera